Boat Latch Compatibility

 Is The Roller Or V Bumper Above The Eye And Is It Touching The Eye?

 The bow eye or U bolt on the boat must be positioned under the bumper or roller of the winch arm.
 This bow eye should also be touching the bumper or roller.
 If it is below the roller 1-12″ you will need to adjust your winch arm height.
 The bow eye of the boat needs to slide up into the latch in order for it to grab.
 Adjust your winch arm accordingly in order to make this compatible.
+The boat MUST ALSO be touching or against the roller.
+There can Not be a gap between the roller and the boat.

 Does the boat have a compatible bow eye?